maythamfahmi/net-aspire-playground/readme.md

 ## Contribution

+The repo will be kept updated with new changes from .net Aspire continuous releases and will be as updated as possible.

-If you make a nice finding or something that I am not a ware of in Aspire, please make a PR to this repo 😊
+If you make a nice finding or something that I am not aware of in Aspire, please make a PR to this repo 😊

 Note: The background of .net aspire comes from Microsoft Tye 2020, which was a very useful tool, that was turned over time into Aspire